cameron-earl/galvanize-code-kata/README.md

 You will make a GET request on an API, have an option on how you wish to use the data, and display it in a Material-UI table.
 It is highly suggested you spend time before the kata working through this basic flow.
 Only 4 hours will be available for the kata, so learning while you perform is not really the best idea out there.

 ## Expectations
+### Computer
+You are expected to supply your own development environment.
+This means bring a laptop ready to code.
+### Evaluation
 The following is the list of categories that we will use to determine our selection of candidates:

 *	Able to demonstrate React/Redux flow